 SUBMISSION OF MANUSCRIPTS

-Format: Manuscripts are blind reviewed, therefore please prepare two separate documents:
+Manuscripts are blind reviewed, therefore please prepare two separate documents:

-1. an anonymised manuscript with any information or citations that reveal the identity of the author(s) removed; and
+1. An anonymised manuscript with any information or citations that reveal the identity of the author(s) removed; and

-2. a separate cover page stating the title of the submission, the name(s) and email address(es) of the author(s) [and where there is more than one author, the name and email address of the author designated to receive correspondence regarding the submission (the ‘corresponding author’)], and the section of the journal for which the submission is intended.
+2. A separate cover page stating the title of the submission, the name(s) and email address(es) of the author(s) [and where there is more than one author, the name and email address of the author designated to receive correspondence regarding the submission (the ‘corresponding author’)], and the section of the journal for which the submission is intended.

 Information and citations that reveal the identity of the author(s) may be reinserted in the manuscript after review.

-Title: No longer than 10 words; also to include country where research undertaken in title (if relevant).
+Title: No longer than 10 words; also to include country where research was undertaken in title (if relevant).

 Key words: Please include a minimum of two words “key words” to aid literature searching, and a maximum of four.

 Word count: Manuscript length not to exceed 7000 words, allowing: